 Especially with its peer-to-peer exchange and smart contract features that could allow fans to interact more directly with sportsmen and their offerings and boost fan-to-fan engagement in exciting ways, the technology could help improve experiences for all participants in the sporting industry.

 Another area is in using blockchain to reward fans for their participation.
 Clubs could, for instance, team up with global partners to allow fans to spend their tokens through networks and get rewards and ticket offers, or invest in sporting activities.

-A good example is the Jetcoin issued by Jetcoin Institute, which lets fans in the world of sports and entertainment to benefit directly through loyalties from the success of their heir favorite athletes and stars.
+A good example is the Jetcoins that are issued by the Jetcoin Institute, which lets fans in the world of sports and entertainment to benefit directly through royalties from the success of their heir favorite athletes and stars.